 Chemicals & Materials Distribution Sector Update: October 2025

-While global trade disruptions and tariff realignments continue to reshape the chemicals landscape, the industry is expected to stabilize heading into 2026 as supply chains adapt and demand recovers.
-Despite near-term headwinds from inflation, interest rates and uneven end-market demand, long-term fundamentals remain solid supported by industrial investment, reshoring trends and growing specialty chemical applications across multiple sectors.
+The global chemical distribution market, valued at approximately $265 billion in 2024 and projected to grow at a 4.6% CAGR, is stabilizing heading into 2026 as supply chains adapt to tariff realignments and demand recovers.
+Despite near-term headwinds from inflation, elevated interest rates, and uneven end-market demand, long-term fundamentals remain solid, supported by industrial investment, reshoring trends, and growing specialty chemical applications across life sciences, pharmaceuticals, and electric vehicle manufacturing.

 Strategic distributors are leading M&A activity, pursuing acquisitions to strengthen supplier access, expand regional reach, and diversify end markets.
+The market remains highly fragmented, with the top five distributors in North America holding approximately 54% market share, creating significant consolidation opportunities.
 Private equity participation remains steady, targeting mid-market distributors with strong customer relationships and operational sophistication.
-Regional divergence persists, with North America maintaining its position as the most active and resilient market.
+Regional divergence persists, with North America maintaining its position as the most active and resilient market as companies reshape geographic footprints to de-risk China exposure.

 In our latest review of chemical and materials distribution trends, we unpack the key forces shaping M&A dynamics and market performance in the second half of 2025.